phu-n-tran/StoreFront_Team30/project_requirements/Project Requirement.md

   - Users will be able to use system's search tab to search for specific items by item fields, such as category or name.
   - After a search is entered, the system will access the database to find all appropriate items.
 The results of the query will be displayed to the user.
 If the query returned a total of zero items, then a message will be displayed to let the user know.

+- View cart
+  - The system will display a cart button to the user which upon being clicked will redirect to the cart page.
+  - Users will be able to see all items added to the cart plus the total price.

 - Selecting and adding items in the cart
   - Users can select the items that they are interested in and add them to the cart to purchase later.
   - The system will keep track of current items in the cart for later use and only remove when the user deletes or purchases the item from the shopping cart.